 Ms. Jungová joined CEELI in February 2015.
 She has previously worked on human rights and development cooperation issues within the Czech Ministry of Foreign Affairs, most recently as Head of the Transition Promotion Programme Unit and at the UNDP Regional Centre for Europe, as well as at CIS as Programme Associate of the Czech-UNDP Trust Fund.
 Her work focused mostly on projects aimed at sharing the Czech experience of democratization and socio-economic transformation with Eastern Partnership and CIS countries.
 She has a Master’s degree in public administration from Masaryk University in Brno.

-Mr. Diaz joined CEELI in May 2015.
-He holds a Master’s degree in International Relations from the George Washington University (GWU) in Washington, DC and a Bachelor’s degree in Global Studies and Environmental Geography from UCLA.
-His previous experience includes several years as a Program Assistant for the Central Asia Program at GWU where his programmatic work focused on ethnic Uyghurs throughout Central Asia, and as a US State Department Intern in the Office of Israel and Palestinian Affairs where he worked on issues surrounding the Israeli election, as well as at Embassy Prague where he supported the Chief Economic Officer on matters pertaining to US economic and business interests in the Czech Republic.
+Mr. Diaz joined CEELI in April 2015.
+He holds a Master’s degree in International Relations from the George Washington University (GWU) in Washington, D.C., and a Bachelor’s degree in Global Studies and Environmental Geography from UCLA.
+His previous experience includes several years as a Program Assistant for the Central Asia Program at GWU where his programmatic work focused on ethnic Uyghurs throughout Central Asia, and as a US State Department Intern in the Office of Israel and Palestinian Affairs where he worked on issues surrounding the Israeli election, as well as at US Embassy Prague where he supported the Chief Economic Officer on matters pertaining to US economic and business interests in the Czech Republic.

 Ms. Michkova has both a Master’s and Bachelor’s Degree in International Relations from the prestigious Masaryk University in Brno.
 She also studied at the University of Tartu, in Estonia.
 Her previous experience includes stints as a Program Assistant at the Forum 2000 Foundation in Prague (a major Czech NGO), as well as internships at the International Foundation for Electoral Assistance (IFES), the International Centre for Democratic Transition, in Budapest, as well as at the Czech Foreign Ministry.
 She is fluent in Czech, English, French and Russian.

-Ivan Blažek – Finance and Administration Manager
+Ivan Blažek – Finance and Administration Consultant

 Mr. Blažek began working for CEELI in October 2015.
 He oversees the Institute’s finances and provides administrative support for program development and implementation.
 He earned a Master’s degree in International Politics and Diplomacy at the University of Economics in Prague and has several years of experience working for an international NGO as financial manager.